 The secret?
-A Productivity Pyramid based on a version of Maslow’s Pyramid.
+A Productivity Pyramid based on a version of Maslow’s hierarchy of needs.
 Who’s Maslow?
 The brainiac who spelled out the five levels to self-actualization, numero uno being our basic needs.
-Until those are met, we can’t move up the pyramid.
+Until the basics are met, we can’t move up the pyramid.

 The Productivity Pyramid works the same way.
 Until we master the first four levels, we can’t reach the fifth, the realm of possibility.
 And what are those five levels?
 Read on.

 Level 1: Physical Organization